 Also, if you relocate to a thriving city for a new job, and that job doesn’t work out, you’ll still be located in that robust job market for landing your next gig.

-While recent trends (thanks, COVID) are changing things, many employers nave traditionally had a bias against remote candidates – or at least towards local ones.
-The worries were that arranging interviews and meetings could be challenging, there might be delays in a long distance candidate being availability to start work, or they may demand expensive relocation costs from the employer.
+While recent trends (thanks, COVID) are changing things, many employers have traditionally had a bias against remote candidates – or at least towards local ones.
+The worries were that arranging interviews and meetings could be challenging, there might be delays in a long-distance candidate being available to start work, or they may demand expensive relocation costs from the employer.